In this Marvel Rivals Jeff The Land Shark guide, you’ll learn the fundamentals of his abilities, unique play styles, and fundamental tips.

 - High ground is very powerful in Marvel Rivals and Jeff should be using his climb to always be positing and contesting high ground.

-- If an enemy is positioned on high ground and is farming your team, surprise them with a wall climb flank and blast them with your primary fire to force their retreat.
+- If an enemy is positioned on high ground and is farming your team, surprise them with a wall climb flank and blast them with your primary and secondary fire to force their retreat.

 Shoot over barriers

-- Especially good for finishing off damaged enemies trying to hide for healing.
+- Especially good for finishing off damaged enemies trying to hide and get healing.

 DESCRIPTION | Spit a bubble that heals the ally who collects it, granting them Healing Boost and Movement Boost while also launching up nearby enemies. |